imamchishty/spring-boost/README.md

 1. PingController - a simple end point, via /api/ping, which returns HTTP 200 OK when running.
 This can be useful to see if the application is running.
 This controller also contains a Netflix Feign example available via /api/accounts - requires Eureka.
 2. HelpController - /api/help provides a client with a list of all BusinessCodes and HTTP codes.

+### Exception Handling

 ### Rest Module properties

+### Application.java - configuration

+### Swagger

+### Thread Context

+### Custom actuators

+### Netflix

+### Tracing requests

+### API endpoints

+### /api

+### /admin

+### Testing

+### Running the application

+### FIX_ME's

+## Delivery Pipeline

+## Maven site

+## Edge Services

+Bundled in the cloud-servers folder you'll see the following servers (each with a run.sh script):

+- **cloud-config** - spring cloud config, runs on port 8070, please see the application.yml for some useful tips.

+- **cloud-eureka** - netflix eureka (service registration & discovery), run on port 8071, the application.yml in rest module points to this.

+- **cloud-turbine** - netflix central dashboard, runs on port 8073.

+- **cloud-zuul** - API gateway running on port 8072, see the bootstrap.yml file (in the cloud-zuul folder) for examples.
+By default it blocks /admin and permits /api/**.

+At the root of the cloud-servers folder you'll see a pom.xml, this allows you to control the version of spring-cloud-parent for the servers, currently set to BRIXTON.
+It is useful to have these servers running locally when developing.
+In order to use these with the rest module you'll need to make a few changes, described in the rest module properties section later.

 ## How do I create a new project using 'boost'?